pivotal-cf/docs-on-demand-service-broker/operating.html.md

           username: <broker username>
           password: <broker password>
           disable_ssl_cert_verification: <true|false> # optional, defaults to false.
 This should NOT be used in production
-          cf_system_domain: <system domain> # required only if you want to access the broker from outside the BOSH private network
+          cf:
+            url: <CF API URL>
+            root_ca_cert: <ca cert for cloud controller> # optional, see SSL certificates
-          cf_route: # required only if you want to access the broker from outside the BOSH private network
+            route_registration: # optional, required only if you want to access the broker from outside the BOSH private network
+              system_domain: <system domain>
               subdomain: <subdomain>
               nats:
                 host: <host>
                 username: <username>
                 password: <password>
-          cf:
-            url: <CF API URL>
-            root_ca_cert: <ca cert for cloud controller> # optional, see SSL certificates
             authentication:
               uaa:
                 url: <CF UAA URL>